 Immediately, she calmed down, so we proceeded until we reached the center.
 I slipped the orange from my pocket and squeezed it until I released the goodness of the juice all around the centerpiece, until it dripped off the edges.
 Then, we walked around it counterclockwise, asking the Lord to reverse any curses that had been placed on this campus.

 Overcome with emotion, Doc spontaneously prayed out a heart-felt prayer of restoration.
 Then, I declared all the things the Lord had said about this time, place, and His will to do done.
-We left with a spring in our steps and the feeling of joy bubbling up inside of us both.
+We left with a spring in our steps and joy bubbled up inside of us both.

 Several months later, after a quiet period with the Lord, an angel, named “Dictator” appeared in my kitchen with a message.
-(This is included at the end of the book in the Appendix.)
+(This encounter is included at the end of the book in the Appendix.)

 UPROOTING MASONIC ROOTS